Solar IntelliShock® 120 Energizer & Kit

 Solar powered energizers are a popular choice when 110V power is not easily accessible.
 Attached solar panel will recharge the batteries on sunny days.

-- External 110V adapter port for faster plug-in connections for recharging.
+- External 110V adapter port for recharging

-- Solar panel is easy to adjust for seasonal light availability.
+- Solar panel is easy to adjust for seasonal light availability

-- External 110V port allows the energizer to be operated without a battery and plugged into a 110V power source.
+- External 110V port allows the energizer to be operated without a battery and plugged into a 110V power source

-- Large capacity batteries for increased life during long periods with low sunlight.
+- Large capacity batteries for increased life during long periods with low sunlight

-- Highly visible on/off light with low battery indicator.
+- On/off light with low battery indicator

 - Won’t rust.
-Made from durable UV-treated polycarbonate.
+Made from durable UV-treated polycarbonate

 Solar IntelliShock® — Key Differences